Deephaven's design

 Deephaven’s approach to mechanical sympathy can be summarized with a few key observations:

-- Aggregations and operations are often best served at scale through vertical structures.
-Deephaven’s column orientation provides flexibility and performance.
+• Aggregations and operations: Often best served at scale through vertical structures.
+Deephaven's column orientation provides flexibility and performance.

-- Data movement can have high fixed costs.
-It’s often best to amortize those costs over many rows/cells/bytes to achieve higher throughput.
-There are limiting factors, however; fetching more data than will be used has its own costs (“read amplification”), and working with overly large blocks of data can cause poor locality of reference and cache performance.
-Deephaven uses block-oriented data reads and caches, with block sizes chosen to strike a balance between these competing factors.
+• Data movement: Can have high fixed costs.
+It's best to amortize those costs over many rows/cells/bytes to achieve higher throughput.
+However, fetching more data than needed causes "read amplification", and oversized blocks harm cache performance.
+Deephaven uses block-oriented reads with carefully chosen sizes.

-- “Predictable” code (meaning, not likely to mislead the branch predictor) is easier for the CPU to optimize.
-Deephaven’s engine code is often structured with relatively few branches, especially the inner code within a loop.
-Our generated code typically prunes unreachable cases.
+• Predictable code: Code that doesn't mislead the branch predictor is easier for the CPU to optimize.
+Deephaven's engine minimizes branches, especially in inner loops.
+Generated code prunes unreachable cases.

-- Avoiding virtual method invocations that can’t trivially be inlined, especially in inner loops.
+• Avoiding virtual method invocations in inner loops.

 The Deephaven query engine moves data around using a data structure called a Chunk.
 This subsystem is key to achieving mechanical sympathy in our implementation.